-105 Philosophy of Person 3 s.h.
+105 Anthropology: 3 s.h.
+Philosophy of Person

-Introduction to philosophy through the study of man.
-An analysis of man's basic human experiences to inquire into his nature and at the same time explore the question of reality, knowledge, values, human sexuality, freedom, and destiny.
-The exploration encourages the student to develop his own inquiry into the meaning of existence.
+An analysis of man, human experience and nature found in the question of reality, knowledge, values, human sexuality, freedom, and destiny.

-155 Inquiry Into Values (HUM) 3 s.h.
+155 Inquiry Into Values 3 s.h.
+(HUM/RST)

 A study of man as the valueseeker and value-creator through an investigation of the various realms of values, with a focus on moral and religious values; human freedom; some modern theories on values; some contemporary issues and the values question.